Introduction

 3. The Protective Plate

-Along with staying active, choosing the right foods supports both weight loss and liver health.
+Along with staying active, the right foods support weight control, better metabolism, and lower fatty liver disease risk.

 Vegetables

-Prefer non-starchy vegetables such as cabbage, carrots, cauliflower, okra, radishes, spinach, turnips, tomatoes, zucchini, eggplant, and salad greens.
+Choose non-starchy veggies like cabbage, carrots, cauliflower, okra, radish, spinach, tomato, zucchini, eggplant, and salad greens.
+These support healthy digestion and gut flora.

 Grains